qqq-wisc/qqq-wisc.github.io/asplos25-tutorial.markdown

 ## Overview
 It is an exciting time in the world of quantum computing, as we continue to make rapid progress towards practical quantum computation.
 To realize the full potential of the devices we have today and on the horizon, we need optimizing compilers that convert abstract descriptions of quantum circuits to native device operations.
 However, quantum architecture design remains in flux, with multiple competing hardware substrates and error-correction protocols.
-In this tutorial, we will describe the key challenges in quantum circuit optimization and introduce our efforts at the University of Wisconsin–Madison towards a flexible and performant compiler for the shifting landscape.
+In this tutorial, we will describe the key challenges in quantum circuit optimization and introduce our efforts at the University of Wisconsin–Madison towards a flexible and performant compiler for the shifting hardware landscape.

 No prior background in quantum computing is necessary!
 After participating in the tutorial, attendees will be able to